realead/uttemplate/README.md

 # uttemplate

-creating unit tests from a template
+creating unit tests from a template in python2.7+ or python3.

 ## Introduction